sl-design-system/components/website/src/site/categories/components/button/usage.md

 Buttons should be used in user interfaces when you want to provide users with a clear and actionable way to interact with a webpage, application, or device.
 Here are some common scenarios when you should use buttons:

+### To Initiate Actions
-1. **To Initiate Actions**: Buttons are used to trigger specific actions or functions.
+Buttons are used to trigger specific actions or functions.
 For example, you can use a "Submit" button in a form to send user input to a server, or a "Save" button to save changes in an application.

+### To Provide Navigation
-1. **To Provide Navigation**: Buttons can be used as links or navigation elements.
+Buttons can be used as links or navigation elements.
 For instance, a "Learn More" button can take users to a detailed page about a product or service.

 </section>
 <section>

 ## When not to use

+### Menu Items
-1. **Menu Items**: When creating a navigation menu, such as a dropdown menu or a side menu, using text links or icons is typically more common and efficient.
+When creating a navigation menu, such as a dropdown menu or a side menu, using text links or icons is typically more common and efficient.
 Buttons can make menus look bulky and less streamlined.

 </section>
 <section>